SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: SUPER-Net: Segmentation with Uncertainty Propagation in Encoder-decodeR Networks

-The features from the encoder side are generally concatenated with the corresponding features from the decoder to improve localization of various objects in the input.
-The feature maps from the encoder path may need to be resized or cropped before they can be concatenated with the decoder features due to the differences in the their size.
+\textbf{Concatenation:} The features from the encoder side are generally concatenated with the corresponding features from the decoder to improve the localization of various objects in the input.
+The feature maps from the encoder path may need to be resized or cropped before they can be concatenated with the decoder features due to the differences in size.